xuelingyi/SLRfinder/README.md

 # SLRfinder

-This method is aimed to identify candidate sex-linked regions (SLRs) based on linkage and heterozygosity using SNP genotypes.
-Individual sexes can be used to further validate the candidate regions but are not required for this method to identify SLR candidates.
-The method is mostly written in R scripts and can be readily applied to any vcf datasets.
+This method is aimed at identifying candidate sex-linked regions (SLRs) based on heterozygosity and linkage disequilibrium (LD) using SNP genotypes.
+Individual sexes can be used to further validate the identified SLR regions but are not required for this method to detect candidates.
+The method is mostly written in R scripts and can be readily applied to vcf datasets.

 Required R packages: igraph, data.table, SNPRelate, ggplot2, ggpubr, cowplot, parallel

 ## Input files
-Create a directory for each dataset using the dataset name.
-The dataset folder should contain:
+Create a directory for each dataset using the dataset name (e.g., mydata).
+This dataset folder should contain:
-1. **dataset.csv**: the sample information file, including at least two columns named "SampleID" (the same as the sample names in the sequencing data) and "Population"
+1. **mydata.csv**: the sample information file named after the dataset.
+This should include at least two columns named "SampleID" (same as names in the sequencing data) and "Population"
-2. **reference.list**, the genome information including two space-delimited columns: column1 is the contig/scaffold ID in the reference genome, column2 is the preferred chromosome names that may be more informative (e.g., LGx).
-The two columns can be identical if the contigs have already been renamed as the human-informative version in the vcf file.
+2. **reference.list**: the genome information including two space-delimited columns: column1 is the contig/scaffold ID in the reference genome, column2 is the more informative chromosome names (e.g., LGx).
+The two columns can be identical if the contigs have already been renamed into the human-informative version in the vcf file.
+If using the whole-genome resequencing (WGS) data, the unassembled contigs may not be necessary to be included in the analyses and do not need to be listed in this file.
 3. **SLRfinder_functions.R**: the R script for running SLRfinder, available on Github
-4. **./a15m75**: the folder containing the filtered vcf files (can be generated using the step0_script below)
+4. **./a15m75**: a folder containing the filtered vcf files (can be generated using the step0_script below)
-5. **./GenoLD.snp100**: the folder containing the LD edge lists estimated using the filtered vcf files (can be generated using the step0_script below)
+5. **./GenoLD.snp100**: a folder containing the LD edge lists estimated using the filtered vcf files (can be generated using the step0_script below)
 <br>

 **Step0: prepare the input vcf datasets and the LD edge lists**

 This is an example **unix** script (can be adapted to R scripts) for vcf filtering and LD estimation.
-If using large datasets (e.g., whole-genome resequencing), it will be faster to process data in parallel by chromosome (if using chromosome-level reference genomes; the unassembled contigs may not be necessary to be included) or by contig/scaffold (if using low-quality genomes).

-Run the following scripts in the dataset folder that should contain a vcf file **mydata.vcf** of the unfiltered SNP genotypes.
+If using large datasets (e.g., WGS), it will be faster to process data in parallel by chromosome (if using chromosome-level reference genomes) or by contig/scaffold (if using low-quality genomes).
+Run the following scripts in the dataset folder that should also contain the unfiltered SNP genotypes (**mydata.vcf**).
 This script will generate a folder **a15m75** to save the filtered vcf files, and a folder **GenoLD.snp100** to save the LD edge lists (mydata_LGx_a15m75.geno.ld, or mydata_a15m75.geno.ld).
 ```
 ## create folders to save the output of processed data of each chromosome
 mkdir a15m75 GenoLD.snp100